Tyki/GoogleDocTranslations/README.md

 # Spreadsheet Translator

-This tool generate translation files based on a google spreadsheet
+This tool generate translation files based on a :
+- google spreadsheet
+- js file

 TODO :
 - YAML Output
+- JS to Google Spreadsheet
+- CSV to JS file

-# Pre-requirements
+# Pre-requirements for Google Spreadsheet usage

 In order to make it works, you need a service key from Google Cloud Platform